MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v19.md

    For more information, see [Managing Encryption and Encryption Keys](how-to-export-and-import-encryption-keys.md#encryption).

    Optionally, if you exported the encryption key instead of disabling encryption earlier, import the encryption key file to enable encryption.
+4. Import the customer license

+   Import the customer license by using the [Import-NAVServerLicense cmdlet](/powershell/module/microsoft.dynamics.nav.management/import-navserverlicense), as you did with the partner license.
+You'll have to restart the server instance afterwards.

+    ```powershell
+    Import-NAVServerLicense -ServerInstance $NewBcServerInstance -LicenseFile $CustomerLicense
+    Restart-NAVServerInstance -ServerInstance $NewBcServerInstance
+    ```

 ## See Also